ApoorvaGithubAmargol/heater_arduino/README.md

 # Heater_arduino

 This project is Arduino UNO based.
 Its a basic heater device made using Arduino uno, DHT22 sensor, use of buzzer as a feedback loop and rgb led to show heater response.
+The entire project was simulated in wokwi- https://tinyurl.com/4sxm6hua
 ---------------------------------------------------------------
 Major features of this projects: